 Review your institution's negotiated indirect cost rate(s) to ensure you are using the most appropriate rate for your project.
 Many institutions of higher education negotiate multiple rates, such as "research," "instruction," and "other sponsored activities."
-With rare exceptions, your institution's "research" rate is not the appropriate rate for inclusion in your NEH project budget, because this rate applies only to scientific research and not scholarly inquiry of the type most often supported by NEH.
+An institution's "research" rate is not the appropriate rate for inclusion in NEH project budgets, except in rare cases, since it is reserved for projects involving scientific research, not scholarly inquiry of the type most often supported by NEH.

 Except as provided in 2 CFR § 200.414(c)(1), NEH must use the negotiated rate(s) in effect at the time it issues your award and throughout its life.
 NEH will not adjust your award amount as a result of changes to your negotiated rates.
-Except as provided in 2 CFR § 200.414, when an educational institution does not have a negotiated rate with the federal government at the time of an award (because the educational institution is a new recipient or the parties cannot reach agreement on a rate), the provisional rate at the time of the award must be adjusted once a rate is negotiated and approved by the cognizant agency for indirect costs.
+When an educational institution does not have a negotiated rate with the federal government at the time of an award (because the educational institution is a new recipient or the parties cannot reach agreement on a rate), but has a provisional rate, NEH will use the provisional rate until a final rate is negotiated and approved by the cognizant agency for indirect costs.
 If the recipient fails to negotiate an indirect cost rate applicable to the period of performance within the period of performance, NEH may disallow indirect costs.